dzeyelid/iot-edge-with-serverless-demo/README.md

 | Azure Storage | Host a static web application |
 | Azure DevOps | Manage tasks and perform CI/CD |

-## Deployment
+## Preparation

-To deploy and provision resources use Azure CLI.
+To deploy resources and provision them in this project, use Azure CLI usually.

 If you do not have it, prepare the environment.

 - [Overview of the Azure CLI \| Microsoft Docs](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)